We are always keen to hear from you if you are interested in fostering with Surrey County Council.

 What if I don't live in Surrey?

-- If you don’t live within Surrey then you can still foster for us if you are within a 45 minute drive from our office in either Redhill or Woking.
+- If you don't live within Surrey then you can still foster for us, please contact us to find out more

 Do I need to be married?